ssrathi/gogit/README.md

-  mktree         Build a tree-object from ls-tree formatted text checkout       restore working tree files commit-tree    Create a new commit object log            Shows the commit logs starting with given commit
+  mktree         Build a tree-object from ls-tree formatted text checkout       restore working tree files commit-tree    Create a new commit object log            Shows the commit logs

+Use "gogit <command> --help" for help on a specific command
 ```